ashelleyPurdue/GoFastJuicePlatformer/Documentation/Ideas.md

 * "Zoom" ramps that launch you somewhere else when you roll into them, kind of like launch stars in Mario Galaxy.

+* Use "speed tiers" to reward players instead of directly increasing HSpeed
+    * Speed tiers are remeniscent like the various tiers of "boost" in Crash Team Racing
+    * Each tier has its own maximum HSpeed
+    * You stay in your current speed tier until:
+        * You get a boost with a tier higher than your current one
+        * Your invisible "reserve tank" runs out
+        * Your HSpeed drops below a certain threshold
+        * You perform certain actions that forcibly set you to a particular tier
+    * Every time you do something that gives you a boost, it adds a little to your "reserve tank".
+    * Your "reserve tank" depletes a little for every frame that you're on the ground.
+Bunny hopping is therefore a good strategy to make your reserves last longer
+    * Certain actions count as a "boost"
+        * Each boost has a tier.
+If the boost's tier is higher than your current speed tier, then your current speed tier is upgraded to the boost's tier.
+        * Each boost adds a little bit to your reserves

 # Refactorings
 * A separate state for skidding
 * Less disgusting state machine